pragatinaikare/Story-Generation-with-NanoGPT-/README.md

  TinyStories is a curated collection of short stories, providing a rich and diverse set of examples for the model to learn from.
 This dataset contains 2.1 Million short stories.

 ## Model
-Model: nanoGPT (1.5Billion parameters)
+Model: nanoGPT (28.02 Million parameters)

-Training Loss:
+Training Loss: 2.03

-Validation Loss:
+Validation Loss: 1.92

 ## Output Snapshots